 Beginning in 2011, the Federal Bureau of Investigation ("FBI") began an investigation involving individuals in the Sacramento area being offered the opportunity to obtain commercial CDLs without having to take the written or behind-the-wheel driving examinations in exchange for the payment of money.
+Through the course of the investigation, agents identified Pavitar Dosangh Singh aka "Peter" (hereinafter "Pavitar Dosangh"), charged elsewhere in United States v.
+Kimura, et al., 2:15-cr-00161 KJM, as a person who offered to obtain Class A CDLs for individuals who did not want or could not take or pass the requisite written and behind-the-wheel driving examinations.
+In discussions with an FBI confidential source ("CS"), Pavitar Dosangh, who is not related to Kulwinder Dosanjh, told the FBI CS he had connections to have the written portion of the Class A CDL passed and the behind-the-wheel driving examination passed.
+For the latter, Pavitar Dosangh provided the FBI CS with contact information for defendant Kulwinder Dosanjh.
+Kulwinder Dosanjh told the FBI CS that in exchange for

-Through the course of the investigation, an FBI confidential source ("CS") paid \$2,000 to a Sacramento-area broker for CDLs to have a DMV employee access the DMV database and alter the records to show that the FBI CS had passed the written examination for a Class A CDL.
-Thereafter, the FBI CS was introduced by the broker to Kulwinder Dosanjh Singh (hereinafter "Kulwinder Dosanjh"), charged elsewhere in United States v.
-Kulwinder Dosanjh Singh, 2:15-cr-146 JAM.
-Kulwinder Dosanjh owned and operated a truck-driving school in Turlock, California.
-Kulwinder Dosanjh told the FBI CS that in exchange for \$5,000 he could get the behind-the-wheel driving examination for a Class A CDL passed for the FBI CS without the FBI CS needing to take the examination.
+\$5,000 he could get the behind-the-wheel driving examination passed for the FBI CS without the FBI CS needing to take the examination.

 Separate from the FBI investigation, beginning in 2012, the Department of Homeland Security, Homeland Security Investigations ("HSI") began a separate investigation involving individuals in the Stockton area being offered the opportunity to obtain commercial CDLs without having to take the written or behind-the-wheel driving examinations in exchange for the payment of money.
 Through the course of the investigation, HSI identified Mangal Gill, charged elsewhere in United States v.
-Kimura, et al., 2:15-cr-00161 KJM, as a person who has been a broker for CDLs and who operated trucking schools in Fremont, Lathrop, Fresno, and Salinas, California.
+Kimura, et al., 2:15-cr-00161 KJM, as a person who has been a broker and who operated trucking schools in Fremont, Lathrop, Fresno, and Salinas, California.
 Beginning at least in 2012, and continuing through 2015, Gill offered to individuals that he could obtain for them a Class A or Class B CDL without those individuals taking or passing the written or behind-the-wheel driving examinations in exchange for payment.
 On various dates in 2013 and 2014, HSI agents, including through the use of confidential informants or undercover agents, paid Gill money to obtain commercial CDLs, including on one occasion \$5,000 to obtain a Class A commercial CDL, for which the HSI confidential informant had not taken or passed either the written or behind-the-wheel driving examinations.